LucasDSL/UFBA/Computação/MATA49 - Programação de Software Básico/README.md

 comparativa considerando as seguintes questões:

 1. O que ambos artigos apresentam em comum?
-2. O apresentam de diferente?
+2. Quais as diferenças apresentadas ?
 3. Qual(is) justificativa(s) para as diferenças?

 #### Ref:
 Organização Estruturada de Computadores - Tanenbaum, 6a Ed.

 [How to install nasm - Ubuntu 22.04](https://installati.one/install-nasm-ubuntu-22-04/)

 [Learn Assembly Language](https://asmtutor.com/#)